kof/cyclic/readme.md

 object1.a = 2

+// Property synchronization happens after cyclic.run() call. setTimeout(function () {
     // Both models are in sync.
     object1.a // 2
     object2.a // 2
+}, 20)

 ```

 ## API